Shopify/web-configs/Decision records/09 - We do not use fragments tied to React components.md

-# We use dedicated files to store GraphQL documents
+# We do not use fragments tied to React components

 ## Date